-- To introduce basic concepts cloud computing and enabling technologies - To learn about Auto-Scaling, capacity planning and load balancing in cloud - To introduce security, privacy and compliance issues in clouds - To introduce cloud management standards and programming models
+• To introduce basic concepts cloud computing and enabling technologies.

+- To learn about Auto-Scaling, capacity planning and load balancing in cloud. - To introduce security, privacy and compliance issues in clouds. - To introduce cloud management standards and programming models.

-- Understand the basic approaches and Core ideas of Cloud Computing. - Understand the Challenges and approaches in the management of the Cloud environments. - Familiarize with advanced paradigms and solutions necessary for building and managing modern Cloud environments. - Envision use of Cloud environment in Enterprise.
+- 1. Understand the basic approaches and Core ideas of Cloud Computing. - 2.
+Understand the Challenges and approaches to solving the management of the Cloud environments. - 3.
+Familiarize students with advanced paradigms and solutions necessary for building and managing modern Cloud environments. - 4.
+Envision use of Cloud environment in Enterprise.